This accessibility statement applies to the NHS Jobs website for employers.

 Document Upload

 Due to an issue with Dragon and some older versions of this assistive technology, users will have difficulties interacting with the document upload buttons.
-We advise Dragon users to use the mousegrid to interact with the file upload feature.
+We advise Dragon users to use the mouse grid to interact with the file upload feature.

 What we’re doing to improve accessibility

-We’re committed to making sure this website is compliant to WCAG 2.1 ‘AA’ standard.
+We’re committed to making sure this website is compliant to WCAG 2.2 ‘AA’ standard.

-Our accessibility compliance statement will be reviewed every 6 months.
-Every new released website will be designed, built and tested to meet ‘AA’ standards by default.
+Our accessibility compliance statement will be reviewed regularly.
+Every newly released website will be designed, built, and tested to meet ‘AA’ standards by default.

 Preparation of this accessibility statement

-We tested all of the website screens to meet ‘AA’ WCAG 2.1 standards, using manual and automated tests.
+We tested all the website screens to meet ‘AA’ WCAG 2.2 standards, using manual and automated tests.